QAnalysts-Kirkland/Tools/README.md

 ## logit.sh

-Begins recording a logcat ( adb logcat -v threadtime ) saving it to a file ~/log/logcat_date_time_name.txt (log folder in the userâs home directory) The <name> portion in the command is optional.
+Begins recording a logcat ( adb logcat -v threadtime ) saving it to a file ~/log/logcat_date_time_name.txt (log folder in the user's home directory) The < name > portion in the command is optional.
 Automatically reconnects and resumes when connection with the device is lost.
 Also spawns a new window showing the current log.
 Much more lightweight than loading eclipse and it automatically saves all logs so nothing is ever lost.
 You should clean your log folder every now and then, though.

 ### Usage: